Beyond the Silence: A Gentle Look at Intimacy in Sri Lanka

 Bare Feelings Editorial

 Self-care and intimacy are more connected than most people realize.
-When you take care of your physical and emotional well-being, you create a foundation for deeper, more meaningful connections — both with yourself and with others.
+When you consistently take care of your physical and emotional well-being, you create the conditions for deeper, more meaningful connections — both with yourself and with others.
+Stress, exhaustion, and self-neglect are among the most common intimacy disruptors.
+Self-care addresses them at the root.

-When we feel good about ourselves — when we're rested, relaxed, and emotionally balanced — we're naturally more open to connection.
-Self-care isn't selfish; it's the foundation that makes meaningful intimacy possible.
+When we feel good about ourselves — rested, relaxed, and emotionally balanced — we're naturally more open to connection.
+Cortisol (the stress hormone) suppresses libido and emotional availability.
+By actively managing stress and nurturing your body, you're not just taking care of yourself — you're investing in every relationship you have.
+Self-care isn't selfish; it's the foundation that makes genuine intimacy possible.

 Tags

-In a culture where intimacy is often whispered, we explore why breaking the silence is the first step toward a healthier, happier life.
+In a culture where intimacy is often whispered, breaking the silence is the first step toward a healthier, more fulfilling life.
+A compassionate look at why it matters.